 The NRC staff reviewed Section 7.0 of the walkdown report, which summarizes the results of the seismic walkdowns and area walk-bys, including an overview of the number of items walked down and the number of areas walked-by.
-The walkdown report states that a total of nine gualified Seismic Walkdown Engineers (SWEs) were involved in the seismic walkdowns and area walk-bys.
-Teams consisted of at least two SWEs.
-According to the signed seismic walkdown checklists (SWCs) and area walkdown checklists (AWCs), these activities were conducted over a 3-week period during September and October 2012.
-In addition, a subsequent set of walkdowns were performed in December 2012, as stated in the September 30, 2013, letter and updated walkdown report from the licensee.
-The purpose of the last activity was to complete the walkdowns for the one deferred item that was inaccessible during the initial walkdowns.
-The checklists were signed by both SWEs.
-Attachments C and D of the walkdown report, as well as Attachment J for deferred item of the updated report, provide the completed SWCs and AWCs, documenting the results for each item of equipment on SWELs 1 and 2 and each area containing SWEL equipment.
+The walkdown report states that four Seismic Review teams (SRTs), each of which included two qualified Seismic Walkdown Engineers (SWEs), conducted the seismic walkdowns and area walk-bys.
+According to the seismic walkdown checklists (SWCs) and area walk-by checklists (AWCs), these activities were conducted over a span of about 6 weeks, starting in mid-September, 2012.
+The walkdown report also states that the SWEs discussed their observations with a questioning attitude, and documented the results of the seismic walkdown report provide the completed SWCs and AWCs, documenting the results for each item of equipment on SWELs 1 and 2 and each area containing SWEL equipment.
 The checklists were signed by both SWEs.
 The licensee used the checklists provided in Appendix C of the walkdown guidance report without modification.